JLC2141/intro_to_cli/README.md

 ![loc](images/loc.png)

 **We are in a directory called intro_to_cli.
-I will refer to this directory throughout the tutorial as the base working directory.**
+It is always important to know where you are in the file system when running commands.**

 Our first command is `ls`, or **l**i**s**t: